The Benefits of Revocable Living Trusts

-In general, an individual may use either of two alternative approaches in creating a comprehensive plan for the disposition of assets on his or her death.
-First, an individual may adopt a plan that relies on a will to provide for the disposition of assets on death.
-Second, an individual’s estate plan may rely primarily on a revocable, living trust to provide for disposition of the assets.
-A revocable, living trust may enable an individual to achieve important estate planning objectives.
-As an initial matter, a revocable, living trust may provide an effective mechanism for managing the settlor’s assets if he or she becomes incapacitated.
-In addition, the transfer of assets to a revocable, living trust generally results in avoidance of the estate administration process as to the assets held in trust on the individual’s death.
-The use of a revocable, living trust also generally enables an individual to maintain the privacy of the provisions governing the distribution of his or her assets on death because state law does not normally require the filing of the trust document among the records of the court.
+In general, an individual may use either of two alternative approaches in creating a comprehensive plan for the disposition of assets upon his or her death.
+Firstly, an individual may adopt a plan that relies on a written will to provide for the disposition of assets on death.
+Secondly, an individual’s estate plan may rely primarily on a revocable living trust to provide for the disposition of the assets.
+A revocable living trust may enable an individual to achieve important estate planning objectives.
+As an initial matter, a revocable living trust may provide an effective mechanism for managing the settlor’s assets if he or she becomes incapacitated.
+In addition, the transfer of assets to a revocable living trust generally results in avoidance of the estate administration process as to the assets held in trust on the individual’s death.
+The use of a revocable living trust also generally enables an individual to maintain the privacy of the provisions governing the distribution of his or her assets on death because state law does not normally require the filing of the trust document among the records of the court.

 In estate plans that utilize revocable, living trusts, the settlor frequently appoints himself or herself as the trustee of the trust.
 As the trustee, the settlor retains direct, ongoing control over the management of the assets that are held in trust.

 A revocable living trust cannot necessarily address all of the issues that may arise on the individual’s death.
 For example, on the individual’s death, the trustee of the individual’s revocable living trust has authority only over the assets held in the trust at the individual’s death, not over assets that the individual held in his own name.
 A will is necessary to provide for the disposition of assets owned directly by the individual.